gbass2/ComputerArchitecture/doc/NOTES.md

      - Make the send data stage always run on the sixth tick of a cycle. make the scheduling dynamic.

+THE first block is used to setup the main function and the last block is returning from main

 ![](DataHazard.png)
 ![](uml.jpg)